 With a limited budget we started out selling home-made cakes at the Stonehenge Summer Solstice, followed by a pop-up ‘guerilla cafe’ on the Stone Circle at Glastonbury Festival.
 We provided an outdoor space where Chai Tea and bits of food were exchanged with people willing to share a skill or gift of their own, be that an old item, a musical performance, a poem or piece of artwork.

-Since then, continuing the ethos as a nomadic cafe and with the Once In A Blue Moon name firmly sticking, we moved into market stalls, gigs/club nights, organising our own parties and finally, where we always aimed to be, into the amazing alternative Festival Scene we have here in the UK!
+Since then, continuing the ethos as a nomadic cafe and with the Once In A Blue Moon name firmly sticking, we moved into market stalls, gigs/club nights, organising our own parties and finally, where we always aimed to be, diving into the amazing alternative Festival Scene we have here in the UK season after season!

 From day one we have collected and ‘tatted’ as we’ve gone by, building up the cafe over time from donated or found items, furniture, artwork, instruments, cups and more!